GSA/digitalgov.gov/content/events/2018/12/2018-12-12-december-plain-meeting-holiday-gathering.md

 {{< img-right src="plain-language" caption="" alt="Plain Language / plainlanguage.gov" >}}

-Join us for a mostly in-person meeting on Wednesday December 12, 2018 from 2:00 to 3:30 p.m.
-ET.
+Join us for a mostly in-person meeting on Wednesday, December 12, 2018 from 2:00 to 3:30 pm, ET.
 We'll discuss the Clarity 2018 conference in Montreal and plan out our plain language meetings for 2019.
 We realize not everyone can join us in person, but we'll arrange a Zoom video conference so you can see and hear us.

 This is our traditional winter finger-food potluck.
 Please bring something to share that doesn't need reheating.